rwoodill/VBA-challenge/README.md

 # VBA-challenge

 Authored by Rachel Woodill
+File Locations:
+	VBA-challenge > Starter > Resources
+	-Contains the excel files from the starter with code

+	VBA-challenge
+	-Contains screenshots of results (does not show full result) -Contains script file with code (called StockAnalysis.bas)

+#--------------------------------------------------

 Instructions:

 Create a script that loops through all the stocks for one year and outputs the following information:

-The ticker symbol
+	x The ticker symbol

-Yearly change from the opening price at the beginning of a given year to the closing price at the end of that year.
+	x Yearly change from the opening price at the beginning of a given year to the closing price at the end of that year.

-The percentage change from the opening price at the beginning of a given year to the closing price at the end of that year.
+	x The percentage change from the opening price at the beginning of a given year to the closing price at the end of that year.

-The total stock volume of the stock.
+	x The total stock volume of the stock.
 The result should match the following image:

 Moderate solution

-Add functionality to your script to return the stock with the "Greatest % increase", "Greatest % decrease", and "Greatest total volume".
+	x Add functionality to your script to return the stock with the "Greatest % increase", "Greatest % decrease", and "Greatest total volume".
 The solution should match the following image:

 Hard solution

-Make the appropriate adjustments to your VBA script to enable it to run on every worksheet (that is, every year) at once.
+	x Make the appropriate adjustments to your VBA script to enable it to run on every worksheet (that is, every year) at once.

 NOTE
-Make sure to use conditional formatting that will highlight positive change in green and negative change in red.
+	x Make sure to use conditional formatting that will highlight positive change in green and negative change in red.

 Other Considerations
 Use the sheet alphabetical_testing.xlsx while developing your code.
 This dataset is smaller and will allow you to test faster.
 Your code should run on this file in under 3 to 5 minutes.